eljefe303030/Melius/THP/ReadMe.md

 * Auto saves are disabled by default but can be enabled in the settings menu of the game.
 * [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, which means you will have more saves and will need to periodically delete saves as and when needed.
 * [Auto Hide HUD and Widgets - SFSE](https://www.nexusmods.com/starfield/mods/8946) The Hud and Widgets are automatically hidden when not needed.
 See the mod's page for details on how you can change the behaviour of this mod.
+* [HelmetToggle](https://www.nexusmods.com/starfield/mods/17353) Adds a hotkey-friendly device that allows you to instantly hide or show your spacesuit helmet without opening menus.
+When the helmet is hidden, the HUD is automatically hidden as well, creating a more immersive experience.
+The device can be assigned to your favorites bar and activated like a normal item, making helmet management much faster and more immersive during gameplay.
 * [Short Temple Puzzles](https://www.nexusmods.com/starfield/mods/1139) changes the number of puzzles to 3.
 * [Immersive Driving - SFSE](https://www.nexusmods.com/starfield/mods/11253) Collection of a few immersive land vehicle features; Visible Body, Smart Aim, Panorama View, Rear View, Exit Anywhere, Companion Chatter. **Key bindings are: Rear View 'Q', Companion Chatter 'V'.**
 * [Sit To Add Ship to Fleet](https://www.nexusmods.com/starfield/mods/6493) Sit in pilot seat to add captured ship to your fleet.
 No need to make it your home ship.